no-dap/capacitor-notification-extensions/README.md

 ```

 # Issue & Questionnaire
 Feel free to ask anything on project issues.
-Any kind of contribution and bug report also welcomed.
+Any kind of contributions and bug reports are also welcomed.